VeneeVincents/alx-zero_day/0x03-git/README.md

-Make sure your commit and push your code to Github
+Make sure your commit and push your code to Github everytime